 terrorists with a disease and who should be removed from society, punished and sentenced for life like prisoners.

 Most refugees struggle for decades to get a permanent permission, like we did.
 Others struggle to find work despite having legal refugee status,

 which leads to difficulty finding a decent home and build a normal life and independent future.
 So, it is no surprise that young refugees see no

 solution other than to end up being homeless and doing criminal activities, such as prostitution and drug dealing.

 Of course, the best solution to avoid the immigrants and refugees is to STOP creating war.
 But we know this wonít happen as long as

 there are power-hungry countries that benefit from this business and make a fortune by selling weapons!

 But as I always say, there is a solution to every problem.
 If plan A isnít working, try out plan B. After 30 years of struggling with the

-asylum/refugee/foreigner system in a narrow-minded and prejudice country like Switzerland, I have worked on a solution concept.
+asylum/refugee/foreigner system in a narrow-minded and prejudice country like Switzerland, its finally time for me to speak out and be the

 Decades ago my mother and I experienced this failing system; first as asylum seekers, then as ďtoleratedĒ refugees with NO legal status or